carltheperson/advanced-js-objects/chapters/chapter-3.md

 <ins>Spread operator</ins>

-The Spread operator is a way to combine Objects by *spreading* an Object into another.
+The Spread operator is a way to combine objects by *spreading* an object into another.
 However, the Spread operator will only copy over properties that are enumerable.

 ```js
 const newObj = { ...obj }